An Argument in Forms

 I trust the open wound, the honest leak,

-The blaze that proves the thing was dearly bought.
+the blaze that proves the thing was dearly bought.

-What lives unsaid begins to rot in place.
+What lives unsaid begins to rot in place,

 I’d rather burn than kneel to silent grace,